 How to make a Personal View to Public in SharePoint?

-We can not change a personal view to public in SharePoint neither through web UI nor with programmatic approaches (C#, PowerShell, etc.).
+We cannot change a personal view to the public in SharePoint either through web UI or with programmatic approaches (C#, PowerShell, etc.).
 This is because, When a view is created, The SPView.PersonalView property is set to either True or False to define whether it’s a personal view or a public view, and this property stays read-only.
 However, we can create a new Public view from an existing private using the below trick:

 - Navigate to your SharePoint list >> Select your private view from the views drop-down.

 - From the Views drop-down, select “Save View as”.